 - J1.
-Where the member has provided a response and evidence, and early resolution has been unsuccessful, the complaint will be allocated to a case officer to make a proposed decision - J2.
+Where the member has provided a response and evidence, and early resolution has been unsuccessful, the complaint will be allocated to a case officer to review and: - · confirm that the proposed early resolution would remain the same or - make a proposed decision - J2.
 Case officers will not engage directly with the parties other than to request any information that would help them make a fairer decision - J3.
 The proposed decision will be made based on all information received from both parties - J4.
 We aim to send the proposed decision to both parties within 20 working days of them being told that the complaint is progressing.
 However, at times, we receive large volumes of complaints, or particularly complex complaints which take time to investigate, so this is not always possible - J5.
-Both parties each then have 10 working days to accept it, or request a review if they believe there was an error or fact, law or administration (see Section K2 and K3 below) - J6.
+After the proposed decision have been sent to both parties, they each then have 10 working days to accept it, or request a review if they believe there was an error or fact, law or administration (see Section K below) - J6.
 If a complainant rejects a proposed decision, or does not respond in the given timescale, the complaint will be closed - J7.
 The proposed decision will become a final decision, in full and final settlement, if accepted by the complainant and the member does not request a review or their request is rejected - J8.
 The case officer may close the case if: - J8.1 the parties have settled the complaint before a decision is made - J8.2 in their opinion the complaints made fall outside our authority